Travelling the General Wade’s Military Road from Inverness to Fort Augustus

 How long is General Wade’s Military Road?

-Tucked away in the Scottish Highlands, the road is 51km (32 miles) long with magnificent views at almost every turn.
-It links Inverness and Fort Augustus.
-It follows the route of a military road laid out under General George Wade constructed in 1731.
+Tucked away on the Scottish Highlands, the road is 51km (32 miles) long and features magnificent views at almost every turn.
+It links Inverness and Fort Augustus and follows the route of a military road laid out under General George Wade, built between 1725-1727 across Ashie Moor.
+The original route was difficult to traverse in winter and bad weather (it was blocked by snow in the first few winters), so in 1732 it was built the current road.
 From 1724-1740 General Wade served as Commander in Chief of the British army.
 It is not unusual to see deer on the road.

 How long does it take to drive the General Wade’s Military Road?

 To drive the road without stopping will take most people between 60 and 75 minutes.
 There are places to stop for photographs.
 Be careful when parking your vehicle.
 Expect a wonderful scenery with very little traffic.